The Ateliers of R. H. Ives Gammell and Richard F. Lack

 The Atelier of Ives Gammell

 Gammell worked in a studio in Boston’s Fenway Studio Building.
 Robert Cumming, Gammell’s only student at the time, worked in a studio two doors down the hall.
 On December 31, 1949, Lack arrived in Boston.
 He met with Ives Gammell the following day.
-Gammell liked to put potential students to the test.
+Gammell was very impressed with the drawings of horses that Lack had done at the police stables in New York.
 After viewing Lack’s work, he took him to the Museum of Fine Arts and asked him questions about certain paintings and artists.
+He liked to put potential students to the test.
 The answers he received told him a great deal about the aspiration and perception of the student.
 When Gammell had ascertained that Lack was perceptive as well as talented and serious, he accepted him into his atelier.
 Gammell’s atelier was rather loosely structured.
 Lack spent his mornings doing simple tasks on the cartoons for the mural that Gammell was doing for the Industrial National Bank in Providence.
 He began to draw casts in the afternoons.
 After his work on the cartoon was completed, mornings were spent drawing the figure in a large studio situated between that of Gammell and Cumming.
 Lack was quick to recognize that Gammell was the only living source able to teach him the practical knowledge and skills of picture making that came from the European academic and American impressionist traditions.
 He was determined to get as much of this information from Gammell as possible.

 After studying for several months, Lack returned to Minneapolis with the intention of going back to Boston for a longer period.
 While home, he was drafted.
 The Korean War interrupted Lack’s studies for two years, but he kept up a vigorous correspondence with Gammell.
 In 1953 he returned to Boston.
 True to his convictions, Gammell kept his atelier small.
 Cumming was still there when Lack returned, as well as a new student, Robert Hunter, who drew with them.
 During his third year they were joined by Robert Cormier, who shared a studio with Lack.
 At any given time, Gammell never had more than three or four students.